 See the latest Envirolink updates from Bill Dyck, the Regional Council Coordinator.

-Last year's (2023) Tool Round applications closed on 9 October 2023 and proposals were reviewed by the Tool Committee on 19 October.
-Recommendations from the Tool Committee were reviewed by the Governance Committee in mid-November.
-Recommendations for full proposal development were sent to MBIE in early December and approved by MBIE in late February.
-Contracts are expected to be issued for the new tool projects by 1 July 2024.
+Last year's (2024) Tool Round applications closed in October 2024 and proposals were reviewed by the Tool Committee in October and recommendations were reviewed by the Governance Committee in mid-November.
+Recommendations for full proposal development were sent to MBIE in early December and these have now been completed and externally reviewed.
+Contracts are expected to be issued for the new tool projects on 1 July 2025.

 In 2019 MBIE published an independent review of Envirolink.
 The report is available at: